matn7/Google-Platform-Notes/gcp/GCPSecurity.md

 - startupEvent
 - updateShieldedInstanceConfig

-**Shield VM is available in all of the same regions as Compute Engine, with no added charges for use**
+**Shield VM is available in all the same regions as Compute Engine, with no added charges for use**

-- Shielded VM Google-curated images:
+- A shielded VM Google-curated images:
     - CentOS7
     - RedHat Enterprise 7.
     - Ubuntu 16.04 and 18.04 LTS.
     - `...`

-**Integrity Monitoring uses Cloud IAM Compute ENgine permissions and roles for authorization**
+**Integrity Monitoring uses Cloud IAM Compute Engine permissions and roles for authorization**

 - `compute.instances.updateShieldedInstanceConfig`
 - `compute.instances.setShieldedInstanceIntegrityPolicy`